AndrewE23/SQL_Project/starting_with_data.md

-Question 1: What one item has been ordered the most?
+Question 1: Which items have been purchased the most, sorted by total price for all items?

 SQL Queries:
 ```